magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/ngx_ui_client_integration.md

 ## Text Measurement

-Text layout currently uses a runtime heuristic inside the shared library.
+Text layout currently falls back to a runtime heuristic unless the client supplies a text measurement callback through the NGX script system.

+When a callback is provided:

+- Clay asks the shared library to measure text during layout.
+- The shared library forwards that request to the client callback.
+- In wasm builds, the callback path should be treated as main-thread-only work.
+The runtime proxies the invocation back to the main runtime thread before calling the client callback.

 That heuristic estimates: